Moon in front of Cancer on February 27

 The starry sky is like a great big connect-the-dots book, enabling stargazers to star-hop from brighter stars to more obscure nighttime treasures.
 And that’s why noticing the stars around the February 27, 2018, moon can be helpful.
-By around the end of the first week of March, when the moon drops out of the evening sky by the month’s end, you can look for Cancer the Crab to show its delicate starlit figure in the region of sky in between the Leo star Regulus and the Gemini stars Castor and Pollux.
+By around the end of the first week of March, when the moon drops out of the evening sky, Cancer the Crab to show its delicate starlit figurine in the region of sky in between the Leo star Regulus and the Gemini stars Castor and Pollux.

 From the Southern Hemisphere, the differences are due in part to the moon’s movement, and in part to the difference in perspective from one hemisphere to the other.
-Still, we all live under the same sky, and no matter where you live worldwide, the moon beams in front of Cancer tonight, with the moon sandwiched in between Castor and Pollux on one side and the star Regulus on the other.
+Still, we all live under the same sky, and no matter where you live worldwide, the moon beams in the vicinity of Cancer tonight, with the moon sandwiched in between Castor and Pollux on one side and the star Regulus on the other.

 Just remember – although we outline Cancer for you on our chart, you’re not likely to see this constellation in tonight’s drenching moonlight.
 Notice the stars around it, and come back in a week or so to find the faint Crab when the moon has moved on its way – and left the evening sky dark for stargazing.

 Bottom line: The almost-full moon puts the constellation Cancer the Crab in the spotlight – but out of view – on the night of February 27, 2018.